 • Base vehicle: Fiat Ducato

-The whole Sun Living range, effectively Adria’s budget brand, is only a couple of seasons old.
-But it immediately gained attention when it was launched, thanks to its innovative interior design that really emphasises a sense of space.
+The whole Sun Living range, effectively Adria’s budget brand immediately gained attention when it was launched, thanks to its innovative interior design that really emphasises a sense of space.

 This is mainly partly achieved by having loads of headroom, a level floor, and by removing a lot of clutter, such as overhead locker door handles.
 But the main bonus is having a washroom with a tambour door that can be rolled right back when the washroom is not in use, leaving a vast and open area that the cook, for example, can move about in.